Frequently Asked Questions

 Meros uses RandomX, an algorithm designed to not allow GPUs/FPGAs/ASICs to take over the network.
 We also have bundled this with pool resistant measures.

 Ten minutes.
 Since transactions are not confirmed via the blockchain, this has no effect on the time a transaction takes to be verified.
+Transactions are verified after being voted on, which happens as soon as they're seen.

 The block reward fluctuates from block to block, based on the hash rate.
 If there are more miners, indicating a higher mining profitability, the block reward decreases.
 If there are less miners, indicating a lower mining profitably, the block reward increases to ensure network security.
 A negative sigmoid is used to decide the reward per a specific block, which ranges from 50 MR to 1 MR.